 Advancement in TV System Technology

+High Definition Television

-Woh-definition and Ultra-high Definition Television Another remarkable advancement in technology is the highdefinition television (HDTV) and 4K TV.
+Another remarkable advancement in technology is the High Definition Television (HDTV).
 It uses component signals, the resolution of the picture is much better, and there are no distortions.
+They use about 1,100 lines of resolution.